Written by Marshall Jones Jr.

 (1) Value what’s happening now more than what’s happening later.
 The opportunities to put this into practice are almost endless.
 For example, when you’re talking with someone, listen to what they’re saying instead of planning how you’ll respond.
 Or if someone asks you to do something for them, do it now instead of continuing with your pre-made agenda.

 (2) How do you value what’s happening now?
 By being thankful.
-I linked to a post about this up above, but in case you didn’t check it out, here it is again.
-Start appreciating things.
+I linked to a post about this up above, but in case you didn’t check it out,

 (3) Some things that grab your attention are distractions.
 That’s what worries everyone about “not planning.”
 Don’t confuse those distractions, though, with what’s important.
 You’re not preparing as much, but that’s not so you can waste time on trivial stuff.
 Do what’s important for right now… right now.
 Just spend less time planning it.